flash-forward-reviews/flash-forward-reviews.github.io/_posts/2024-05-05-Baby-Shooter.md

 ## Sam's Take:

 I read through all the devlogs.
 In August, this guy was [talking about moving on from this game](https://shoodigity.itch.io/baby-shooter/devlog/418412/final-update){:target="_blank"} and making a non-shitpost game.
-Then, in January of 2023 [he was talking about remaking this game](https://shoodigity.itch.io/baby-shooter/devlog/481375/baby-shooter-remake){:target="_blank"} because it’s his most played..
+Then, in January of 2023 [he was talking about remaking this game](https://shoodigity.itch.io/baby-shooter/devlog/481375/baby-shooter-remake){:target="_blank"} because it’s his most played.
 I’ve got two pieces of advice for you Shoodigity:

 1. MOVE THE FUCK ON